Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Introduction

-Despite being significant, the problem of human-centric spatially-grounded understanding of audio-visual events \KG{is underexplored}.
-Current audio-visual representation learning models exclusively tackle exocentric (third-person) video~\citep{Owens2016AmbientSP, owens2018audio, korbar2018cooperative, afouras2020self, morgado2020learning, gong2023contrastive}, which lacks the AR relevance and sidesteps challenges inherent to ego-video arising from the camera wearer's head motion and relatively limited field of view. \KG{Limited prior work has explored self-supervised objectives using multi-channel audio and video~\cite{gao20192,yang2020telling,morgado2020learning, gao2020visualechoes}, but outside of the egocentric and social contexts.}
+Despite the significance of these problems, {today's models for audio-visual learning are not human-centric and they lack spatial grounding.} {On the one hand,} current audio-visual representation learning methods exclusively tackle exocentric (third-person) video {with monaural audio} ~\citep{Owens2016AmbientSP, owens2018audio, korbar2018cooperative, afouras2020self,georgescu2022audiovisual, huang2022mavil, gong2023contrastive}. {That domain} sidesteps challenges inherent to ego-video arising from the camera wearer's head motion and relatively limited field of view. {On the other hand,} the limited prior work exploring self-supervised objectives using multi-channel audio and video~\cite{gao20192,yang2020telling,morgado2020learning, gao2020visualechoes} are also outside of the egocentric and social contexts {(e.g., for sounds in empty homes~\cite{gao2020visualechoes}, musical instruments~\cite{gao20192}, or single human speakers~\cite{yang2020telling}), where the need for spatial understanding of multiple sound sources is limited}.

-We propose to learn audio-visual representations via spatial correspondence between an egocentric video and its \KG{multi-channel} audio.
+We propose to learn audio-visual representations via spatial correspondence between an egocentric video and its binaural audio, for analyzing social (conversational) settings.
 In particular, we design a novel pretext task where the goal is to inpaint binaural (two-channel) audio using both video and audio.
-Given an egocentric video clip with binaural audio, we mask segments of it and train a model based on \KG{a new form of} masked autoencoding (MAE)~\citep{feichtenhofer2022masked,he2022masked, feichtenhofer2022masked, tong2022videomae, huang2022masked, Baade2022MAEASTMA} to predict the missing segments on the basis of the video and the unmasked segments in the audio.
-See Fig.~\ref{fig:intro} (top).
-Additionally, we introduce a spatial audio masking strategy that combines random masking of discrete audio segments in the two channels with masking a full channel.
-This, in essence, helps combines the benefits of two tasks: synthesis of novel binaural audio segments, and binauralization of a full monaural waveform.
-While the binauralization task is more challenging and enables learning stronger spatial correspondences between vision and audio, random masking of segments leads to better learning stability in cases where binauralization only using vision is intractable.
-Once trained, our model's encoder provides a spatial audio-visual feature that can be used to address multiple downstream tasks using multiple backbones and egocentric video datasets.
+Given a social egocentric video clip with binaural audio, we mask segments of it and train a model based on masked autoencoding (MAE)~\citep{feichtenhofer2022masked,he2022masked, tong2022videomae, huang2022masked, Baade2022MAEASTMA} to predict the missing segments on the basis of the video and the unmasked segments in the audio.
+See Figure~\ref{fig:intro} (top).
+Additionally, we introduce a {novel spatial audio masking strategy that facilitates learning strong audio-visual spatial correspondences while maintaining learning stability when vision alone is insufficient for the binauralization task.} Once trained, our model's encoder provides spatial audio-visual features that can be used to address multiple downstream tasks, {as we demonstrate} using multiple {different} backbones and social egocentric video datasets.